P

 preventive – Never preventative.

-primary care manager – Refers to an assigned health care professional who provides all routine, non-emergency and urgent health care to those enrolled in TRICARE Prime or TRICARE Young Adult Prime.
-Lowercase.
-Use acronym in subsequent references.
+primary care manager – Lowercase this term.
+It refers to an assigned health care professional who provides all routine, nonemergency and urgent health care to those enrolled in TRICARE Prime or TRICARE Young Adult Prime.
+Use the acronym PCM in subsequent references.

-primary care provider – Refers to an assigned health care professional who provides all routine, non-emergency and urgent health care to those enrolled in the US Family Health Plan.
-Lowercase.
+primary care provider – Lowercase this term.
+It refers to an assigned health care professional who provides all routine, nonemergency and urgent health care to those enrolled in the Uniformed Services Family Health Plan, also known as the US Family Health Plan.
+Note that “US” stands for “Uniformed Services” in this context.

 privacy – Do not identify juveniles under the age of 18 who are accused of crime, even if the news media has done so.
 Do not identify, through text or images, juveniles who have been witnesses to crimes.
 Do not identify, through text or images, those who say they have been sexually assaulted unless they voluntarily identify themselves.
 There may be exceptions in extraordinary cases.
 For imagery guidelines, consult with MCO Outreach Operations staff.

-privately owned vehicle – Always lowercase and never hyphenated.
-POV is acceptable on second reference.
+privately owned vehicle – Always lowercase and never hyphenate this term.
+POV is acceptable on second reference (so long as it will not be confused with “point of view” within the context of the story).